armory/docs/content/en/docs/installation/armory-operator/op-manifest-reference/deploy.md

     - `redisSlaveDeckEndpoint`: Set external Redis endpoint for clouddriver-ro-deck.
 The Redis URI schema is described [here](https://www.iana.org/assignments/uri-schemes/prov/redis). clouddriver-ro-deck is configured to use the shared Redis, by default.
   - `echo`:
     - `enabled`: true or false.

+## Kustomize patch examples

+You can see examples in the `spinnaker-kustomize-patches` repo's [`spinnaker_deployment` folder](https://github.com/armory/spinnaker-kustomize-patches/tree/master/spinnaker_deployment).